asthaprasad93/POS-Tagging-HMM/README.md

 # POS-Tagging-HMM
-Implements the Forward, Backward and Viterbi algorithms to detect parts of speech.
+Implements the Forward, Backward and Viterbi algorithms to tag parts of speech.

 ## Viterbi Algorithm
 Input: Text file where each line is a sentence (tokens separated by spaces)